gopinathsjsu/team-project-renaissance/README.md

 ### Admin:

-> Admin can view all the registered users and their information.
+> Admin can view all the registered users and their account information.

 > Admin create accounts for customers.